digiblurDIY/Website/blog/2023-08-19-updated-tuya-cloudcutter-with-esphome-bk7231-how-to-guide/index.md

 1. Change to the tuya-cloudcutter folder if necessary with `cd tuya-cloudcutter`

-2. Run Tuya-Cloudcutter (might take some additional time on the initial run to build the application container) `./tuya-cloudcutter.sh -r`
+2. Run Tuya-Cloudcutter (might take some additional time on the initial run to build the application container) `sudo ./tuya-cloudcutter.sh -r`

 3. Select Option #2 - Flash 3rd Party Firmware